John Macleod (physiologist): Awards and honours

 John Macleod was a distinguished physiologist even before the discovery of insulin.
 He was elected a member of the Royal Society of Canada in 1919 and president of American Physiological Society in 1921.
 In 1923, Macleod was awarded the Cameron Prize for Therapeutics of the University of Edinburgh.
 Among the recognitions he received after 1923 were memberships of the Royal Society and the Royal Society of Edinburgh, corresponding membership of the German Academy of Sciences Leopoldina and honorary membership of the Regia Accademia Medica.
-His reputation in Canada remained under the influence of Banting's story for decades, so Macleod was not esteemed there.